petertorelli/StripChart/README.md

 # Extras

-If you create a DIV with ID set to `"chart ID"-controls`, the constructor will look for three DOM object classes under that node: `xcoord`, `ycoord`, and `reset`.
+When you create a DIV with ID set to `"chart ID"`, the constructor will look for several DOM object classes under that node: `xcoord`, `ycoord`, `reset`, and `previous`.
 The first two will have their `.innerHTML` field updated if the mouse moves in the chart DIV with a formated x- or y- coordinate.
 The `reset` element will have an event listener attached to it which responds to `click` events.
 The presence of this element will enable zooming by clicking on the chart, and resetting the chart by clicking on the `reset` element.
 Only the first instance of each class is used under the chart DIV.
+The `previous` element will pop to the last zoom on click.

 # Zooming